openedx/edx-platform/themes/README.rst

   Google Analytics yourself (with whatever customizations you want) in your ``head-extra.html`` template.

+    If you want to customize the way that Google Analytics is loaded, [...] then load Google Analytics yourself

+Why go to all of this work to allow instances to selectively theme content if we're going to turn right around and force them to edit less intuitively labeled locations?

+Of particular frustration is the idea that if I want/need to override the GA code, I can no longer use `settings.GOOGLE_ANALYTICS_ACCOUNT` variable, as doing so would implicitly enable the SCRIPT tag in multiple locations.
+This not only fails to follow the principle of least surprise, but it also imposes additional work on the implementations' behalf; now I have to create _another_ setting, with a different name, to do the same thing, just to avoid hard-coding a theme.
+Worse yet, this also prevents me from parameterizing the setting via Ansible/JSON, _unless_ I also fork the platform code.
+If you're going to make me fork platform code just to override a variable, you're doing something wrong.

+It's unclear why this change was deemed necessary, particularly when it causes a regression in customization.

+That all said, while some generalization may be in order, I think there is a common enough use-case for including a generalized "analytics" file.
+Many instances may use Google Analytics, but many be chose (or even be legally required!) to use some other analytics backend.
+This could range from Piwik to in-house analytics to benchmarking libraries.
+But this could configured/overridden from the single `head-analytics.html` file.

 * The ``css_overrides_file`` config value is now ignored.
 To add a CSS override file to your microsite, create a ``head-extra.html`` template with the following content: